MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 > [!TIP]
 > You can hover over the information button for any graph to get more information about the graph.
 You can also hover over a point in a graph to reveal details.

 **Total entries across store by [time slice (day, hour)].** This graph shows the total number of people that entered the store, across all Shopper analytics zones.

-The dotted line is the average number of entries for the store during the selected time frame.
+**Peak footfall entires power hour by [time slice (day, hour)].**  This graph shows the hourly breakdown of store entries per day.

-**Peak footfall by [time slice (day, hour)].**  This graph shows the maximum number of people that were in the store on an hourly basis, taking into account the flow of people into AND out of the store, for the selected time frame.
+**Footfall at each queue by [time slice (day, hour)].** This graph shows the total number of people that entered the store, across each Shopper analytics skill, individually.

 ### Display Effectiveness graphs

 ![Display effectiveness graphs section of Analytics page.](media/analytics-display-effectiveness-graphs.jpg "Display effectiveness graphs section of Analytics page")

-**Entries**.
-This graph shows the number of people entering the skill zone over the time period selected.
+**Entries by [time slice (day, hour)].** This graph shows the number of people entering the skill zone over the time period selected.

-**Visit time**.
-This graph shows the average dwell time of the people who entered the skill zone over the time period selected.
+**Visit time by [time slice (day, hour)].** This graph shows the average dwell time of the people who entered the skill zone over the time period selected.

 ### Queue Management graphs

 ![Queue management graphs section of Analytics page.](media/analytics-queue-management-graphs.jpg "Queue management graphs section of Analytics page")

-**Longest queue across store by [time slice (day, hour)].** This graph shows the people count of the queue that had the most people for the selected time frame.
+**Total enters across all queues by [time slice (day, hour)].** The total number of people who entered all queues, by day.

-> [!NOTE]
-> The solution can only capture people within the camera’s field of view.
-This value could be underestimated if the queue length extends beyond the field of view.

-**Average wait time across all queues by [time slice (day, hour)].** This graph shows the average time people spend, in seconds, in a queue across the store for the selected time frame.
-The dotted line is the average wait time for all Queue management zones during the selected time frame.
+**Hourly queues wait time by [time slice (day, hour)].** The hourly breakdown of average queue wait times, by day for all queues.

+**Queue enters by individual queues time by [time slice (day, hour)].** The total number of queue entries for each specific queue.